Clifford stars, No. 15 Penn State’s defense hammers Idaho

 STATE COLLEGE, Pa.
-(AP) — Sean Clifford completed 14 of 23 passes for 280 yards and two touchdowns to lead No. 15 Penn State over Idaho 79-7 on Saturday.
+(AP) — Sean Clifford’s first game as Penn State’s starting quarterback was a short one.

+A near flawless first-half performance backed by a dominant effort from the defense allowed Clifford to take the second half off as the 15th-ranked Nittany Lions hammered FCS foe Idaho 72-7.

-Making his first career start, Clifford chipped in 57 rushing yards on seven carries and hooked up with receiver KJ Hamler for scoring strikes of 36 and 21 yards.
+Clifford left the game early in the third after his 14-for-23, 280-yard, two-touchdown effort helped spot Penn State a comfortable lead in his first career start.
+He chipped in 57 rushing yards on seven carries and hooked up with receiver KJ Hamler for scoring strikes of 36 and 21 yards.

+“I need to watch the tape to really give an evaluation,” Clifford said, “But when you score 79 points, it’s not a bad day at the office.”

+Hamler, who beat the Idaho secondary clean for both of his touchdown receptions, said afterward he realized Clifford was nervous.

 Journey Brown and Noah Cain both added a pair of touchdown runs while Ricky Slade, Devyn Ford and Nick Eury each ran for scores.
 Jake Pinegar kicked two field goals and Jordan Stout made another for Penn State (1-0).
 Will Levis threw a touchdown pass to tight end Brenton Strange in the fourth quarter.